 "When I call hold, you hold.
 When I call loose, you loose together.
 Discipline keeps you alive."

 A boy near the front—Denn, maybe seven—raised his hand.
 "When do we learn deer?"
+Another voice picked it up, eager.
+"Yeah, deer!"
+The eagerness died when Osric looked at him.

 "We are dragon hunters."
 The words echoed off stone.
 "Practice crossbows.
 Line up."

+"Hold!"
+Osric's fist rose.
 Eight boys froze, some better than others, Fionn half a beat late.

 Renn handed out the weapons, wood and iron, lighter than the real thing.
 Fionn took his, small fingers closing around the stock, cold iron pressing against his palms.

 Osric walked the line, correcting holds, adjusting stances.
 He reached Fionn, paused.
-Fionn's hands white-knuckled, tension through his arms.
+Fionn's hands white-knuckled, tension running through his arms.

 He moved on without comment.

 Three places down, Colm lifted his crossbow.
 Boneholder family, friendlier than his parents once were.
 He raised the weapon smoothly, no hesitation, no strain, sighted down the bolt groove and released the mechanism with a clean snap.
+The practice bolt struck the target dead center.
+"Good."
+Osric nodded.
+"Again."
+Colm reloaded.
+Easy movements, certain.
+Two winters at the crossbow already, and it showed in every motion.

 Fionn was still trying to steady his hold.

+"Loose!"
+Osric called.
 Mechanisms snapped and bolts flew.
 Most hit somewhere on the targets, mounted high where the chains once stopped, angled down like something diving, out of habit now.
 Colm's struck center.
+Fionn's bolt wobbled off the groove, struck dirt three paces short.
+Dust puffed where it landed.

-No one said anything.
 Osric was already calling for reload.

-Torven's hands hung at his sides.
-Chill through his cloak now that he'd stopped moving.
 He could cross to Fionn.
 Steady his hands.
 Show him how.

 He stayed where he was.

-His eyes tracked Fionn's hands.
-The way they couldn't settle.
-The way Fionn kept shifting his weight.
+Colm stopped moving, head toward Fionn.
+His eyes tracked Fionn's hands, the way they couldn't settle, the way Fionn kept shifting his weight.
 While the other boys reloaded, Colm set down his practice weapon and crossed the circle.

-He was carrying something else now—his real crossbow, dragon bone pale as old snow, smooth where the practice weapons were rough.
+He was carrying something else now, his real crossbow, dragon bone pale as old snow, smooth where the practice weapons were rough.
 Just that, and Fionn.

 Colm stopped beside Fionn, held out the weapon.
 "Try mine."